-Field Placement is assigned to all students by the Field Placement Team.
+Field Internship is assigned to all students in the VAC.
 Student's refusal to participate in the field placement process and in Field Internship will delay satisfactory academic progress and may be the cause of a student's inability to complete and graduate from the MSW program.
-MSW students are not allowed to identify their own field placement site but may suggest potential sites for pre-approval processing.
+MSW students are not allowed to identify or secure their own field placement site but may suggest potential sites for pre-approval processing.
 This process takes 3-6 months to complete and does not guarantee the student will be placed at the suggested field agency site.

-Students are responsible for pre-placement contact with their placement agency.
 Pre-placement processing may take place prior to the start of the semester but should not exceed 6 hours per day nor can it exceed 30 hours per week.
 Although field agency sites may schedule pre-placement processing before the community-based placement begins, they cannot be made mandatory due to students' travel plans or permanent home addresses.
 These students must be given an opportunity to make-up the pre-placement processing.

+Students are responsible for pre-placement contact with their placement agency.
 Students must make all efforts to complete agency required pre-placement processing, and any delays in making initial agency contact or beginning the Field Internship on time is also the student's responsibility.
-Students are also responsible for transportation to and from their placement site up to 30 miles in one direction from their place of residence (see Transportation on page 15 and Appendix K on page 32 for other transportation information).
+Students are also responsible for transportation to and from their placement site up to 30 miles in one direction from their place of residence (see Transportation on page 17 and Appendix K for other transportation information).